Package Usage and Development » Advanced Features

 - There is no

-or anything like that - The tokens must be declared standalone, without even a
+BeginorBeginPackageor anything like that - The tokens must be declared standalone, without even a

-at the end - We don't explicitly tell the system to load all the components—it does this automatically
+;at the end - We don't explicitly tell the system to load all the components—it does this automatically

 This allows for much simpler package construction and is a good clean strategy for developing packages